MatsFi/FoxBot/README.md

 1. **Separation of Concerns**
    - Each economy is managed by its own cog and service
+     - Local economy is operated by this bot
+     - FFS economy is an external Drip environment
+     - Hackathon economy is the external Drip Hackathon environment
-   - Transfer logic is centralized in the transfer service
+   - Transfer logic is centralized in the transfer service proving deposit/withdraw for external<>local
-   - Database operations are isolated in the database layer
+   - Database operations are isolated in the database layer and persist Local economy Player activities

 2. **Interface-Based Design**
    - External economies implement a common interface